mojtaba-eshghie/Sindi/README.md

-# SInDi: Semantic Invariant Differencing for Solidity Smart Contracts
+# Δ SInDi: Semantic Invariant Differencing for Solidity Smart Contracts
 SInDi is a tool to compare two predicates written in Solidity, the smart contract programming language.
 SInDi determines if two predicates are equivalent or if one is stronger than the other.

 ## Features